edrlab/thorium-reader/README.md

 ### Jsondown

 Jsondown is designed for the development environment.
-It is useful if you want to use the application without instally any dev tools like Visual C++
+It is useful if you want to use the application without installing any dev tools like Visual C++
 Warning: Do not use it in production environment